Best Gyms for Travelers 2023: Top 5 Gyms at Any Location

 Best Overall: Anytime Fitness

-Why we chose it: Anytime Fitness offers members 24/7 access to thousands of locations nationwide, making it an excellent choice for travelers that want to get in a workout while away from home.
+Why we chose it: Anytime Fitness offers members 24/7 access to thousands of locations nationwide, making it an excellent choice for travelers seeking the best gym access while away from home.

 Standout features: Open 24/7, friendly atmosphere, small group training, large cardio equipment area, showers, global network of locations.